 Why Does Liquidity Premium Exist?

-The investments having low liquidity carry more risk as compared to the investments having high liquidity.
-The reason is that when the investor holds single security for a long time; it exposes him to several risks.
-Such as market volatility, economic changes, fluctuation in interest rates.
+Investments with low liquidity carry more risk than those with high liquidity.
+The reason is that when the investor holds single security for a long time, it exposes him to several risks.
+Such as market volatility, economic changes, and fluctuation in interest rates.
 Also, when an investor invests in a single security, they also incur the opportunity cost.
 They could have invested in some other security that would have been better than the low liquidity investment.
-Because of this additional risk, the investors demand a higher return; we call this as a liquidity premium.
+Because of this additional risk, the investors demand a higher return; we call this a liquidity premium.

 Liquid and Illiquid Investment

-Liquidity means the ease with which we can convert an investment into cash, without sacrificing the fair market value.
+Liquidity means the ease with which we can convert an investment into cash without sacrificing the fair market value.
 Treasury bills and stocks are examples of liquid investments.
 Stocks operate on an auction system.
-The difference between the price the buyer will pay and the seller is ready to accept is very less.
-If someone wants to sell a share, he can enter a bid price (the highest price offered) and they will complete the trade in a matter of seconds.
+The difference between the price the buyer will pay and what the seller is ready to accept is very less.
+If someone wants to sell a share, he can enter a bid price (the highest price offered), and they will complete the trade in a matter of seconds.

 On the other hand, investment in real estate is an example of illiquid investment.
-Selling a house at the fair market price will take time.
-Sure, we can sell the house quickly if we are willing to sell the house at the price which is lower than the market price.
+Selling a house at a fair market price will take time.
+Sure, we can sell the house quickly if we are willing to sell the house at a price that is lower than the market price.
 But this is opposite to the concept of liquidity.

-There is a wide range of degrees of liquidity, within the asset of the same class.
+There is a wide range of degrees of liquidity within the asset of the same class.
 Bonds are good examples.
-The short-term Treasury bills are liquid, whereas, the long-term bonds a small or unknown company issue are very difficult to sell in the open market as they will face the difficulty in finding the buyer.
+The short-term Treasury bills are liquid, whereas the long-term bonds, a small or unknown company issue, are very difficult to sell in the open market as they will face the difficulty in finding a buyer.